-- 1. Current Washington State Department of Ecology (WSDOE) wetland rating system (Hruby, 2014) per MMC 22E.010.060(1). - Credit calculation methods are derived from the SBMB MBI document (Habitat Bank LLC, 2016).
-Per WSDOE et al. (2021), indirect impacts typically get compensated at half the standard ratio of direct impacts.
+^{1.} Current Washington State Department of Ecology (WSDOE) wetland rating system (Hruby, 2014) per MMC 22E.010.060(1).

+^{2.} Credit calculation methods are derived from the SBMB MBI document (Habitat Bank LLC, 2016).
+Per WSDOE et al. (2021),

-Negotiations of terms of the mitigation bank credit purchase will be made with IRT staff with preliminary approvals of the project by the City and the USACE, after formal approval of the Mitigation Plan by all appropriate regulatory agencies.
+Mitigation Plan by all appropriate regulatory agencies.
 Proof of credit purchase and transfer will be provided via a Statement of Sale from the Applicant.
 Prior to any impacts to wetlands, the Statement of Sale will be provided to the City and the USACE.